gousiosg/homepage/index.md

 #### Latest news

+* **Sep 2022**&raquo; {%cite_details KGS22 --text Our work%} on evaluating the impact of Software Engineering research on practice has been published at TSE.
 * **Jun 2022**&raquo; The {%cite_details MUBNGD22 --text Nudge%} paper, on a mechanism to accelerate code reviews on pull requests at Microsoft, has been accepted at TOSEM.
 * **May 2022**&raquo; {%cite_details ZTGR22 --text TSE paper %} We replicate and greatly expand upon our {%cite_details GPD14 --text ICSE 2014%} pull request paper, by incorporating all work that happened in the mean time.
 We analyze almost 12k projects!
 * **Feb 2022**&raquo; Life update: Started working as chief researcher at [Endor Labs](https://www.endorlabs.com)!